Italy’s coronavirus ground zero sets virtuous example

 So while people can no longer attend Mass or swap news at a café, a local parish radio station has stepped in to partially fill that gap, transmitting Mass and prayer, along with bulletins from the civil protection agency and messages from the mayor.
 Trains no longer stop at the station — no one is going anywhere anyway.
 And shops for non-essentials like apparel and bicycles that opened long enough to post signs instructing customers that they must wear a mask to enter, are shuttered anew.

-“Codogno has been in the spotlight since the very first day,” said Rosy Ronisvalle, who stopped at a newsstand her way home from the pharmacy this week to pick up a magazine for her 4-year-old daughter.
+“Codogno has been in the spotlight since the very first day,” said Rosy Ronsivalle, who stopped at a newsstand her way home from the pharmacy this week to pick up a magazine for her 4-year-old daughter.
 “We have behaved well.”

 But it has been with great personal sacrifice.

-Ronisvalle improvised meals after shops — including supermarkets — were ordered closed Feb.
+Ronsivalle improvised meals after shops — including supermarkets — were ordered closed Feb.
 21 at 4 p.m., leaving her with an empty refrigerator, and arranged play for her 2-year-old son and 4-year-old daughter, who have not been outside since.
 Beside protecting them, she must also protect her mother, who has recently finished chemotherapy and who had been scheduled for urgent surgery until the lockdown made travel outside the red zone impossible.

-“Her situation is delicate, and doctors (initially) said, ‘Let’s operate right away, we don’t have time to lose,’” Ronisvalle said.
+“Her situation is delicate, and doctors (initially) said, ‘Let’s operate right away, we don’t have time to lose,’” Ronsivalle said.
 “Now, unfortunately, there is a lot of time to lose because of the demands on hospitals.
 There are not enough beds in intensive care for her, because after being operated on, obviously she would have to go into intensive care.”

 They are now awaiting surgery to be scheduled.
 “This is just another problem that coronavirus can bring to families,” she said.